The 2022 elections

-Voting in local government elections is not compulsory.
-However we encourage every eligible voter to ensure that they are properly enrolled and have their say in the elections by voting.
+Recent amendments to the Local Government Act 1993 mean that voting in local government elections is now compulsory.
+Eligible voters need to ensure that they are properly enrolled to cast a vote in the elections.
 Voting is through a postal ballot.

 - You can vote if you are on the State Electoral Roll and are a resident in the municipality (you do not have to own a property).